Jim Lemley: Independent producing career

 After eleven years with Icon Productions, Lemley realized he wanted to work on projects on his own and left the company to start an independent producing career.
 "I’d met a lot of people, so I started working on projects that were close to me," he said of his decision to move on.

-For his first independent production, in 2002, Jim teamed up with Ridley and Tony Scott to executive produce the medieval romance Tristan & Isolde, which starred James Franco and was directed by Kevin Reynolds.
+For his first independent production, in 2002, Lemley teamed up with Ridley and Tony Scott to executive produce the medieval romance Tristan & Isolde, which starred James Franco and was directed by Kevin Reynolds.
 It was released in 2006 to mediocre reviews and had lackluster box office performance.
-In 2004, he partnered with successful horror producer Bonnie Curtis to executive produce the Wes Craven thriller Red Eye which was released in 2005 and starred Rachael McAdams and Cillian Murphy best known for playing the villain Scarecrow in Batman Begins.
+In 2004, he partnered with successful horror producer Bonnie Curtis to executive produce the Wes Craven thriller Red Eye which was released in 2005 and starred Rachel McAdams and Cillian Murphy best known for playing the villain Scarecrow in Batman Begins.
 The film was a modest success and would be a precursor Wanted.

-Success with 'Wanted' to present
+Success with Wanted to present

 In 2005, Lemley partnered with acclaimed Russian director Timur Bekmambetov to produce the hit action thriller Wanted (starring Angelina Jolie and James McAvoy).
 The film was released in 2008 to solid reviews and would go on to gross $341 million worldwide.
-Angelina Jolie declined to return for a sequel, which has been in development since 2008.
-On the subject of Wanted 2 Jim gave an interview with MTV in 2011, exclaiming he would like to see the film move forward with or without Angelina's participation.
+Jolie declined to return for a sequel, which has been in development since 2008.
+On the subject of Wanted 2, Lemley gave an interview with MTV in 2011, exclaiming he would like to see the film move forward with or without Jolie's participation.
 Most recently in November 2014, co-producer Marc E. Platt told Comingsoon.net that a script is coming along well, but gave no indications as to when production might move forward.

-Apart from producing Blockbusters, Lemley also executive produced the critically acclaimed French language drama The Diving Bell and the Butterfly based on the life of Elle Magazine editor Jean-Dominique Bauby.
+Apart from producing Blockbusters, Lemley also executive produced the critically acclaimed French language drama The Diving Bell and the Butterfly based on the life of Elle magazine editor Jean-Dominique Bauby.
 The film was praised worldwide and maintains a solid 94% Fresh rating out of 142 possible reviews on Rotten Tomatoes.
 It was also nominated for 4 Academy Awards including Best Director for Julian Schnabel.

-Following the success of Wanted, Jim would again work with director Timur Bekmambetov on the post-apocalyptic animated feature 9, directed by Shane Acker.
+Following the success of Wanted, Lemley would again work with director Timur Bekmambetov on the post-apocalyptic animated feature 9, directed by Shane Acker.
 The film was co-produced with Bekmambetov and Tim Burton and garnered the producing team a nomination for 'Outstanding Producer of Animated Theatrical Motion Pictures' for the 2010 Producers Guild Awards.

-Lemley again re-teamed with Timur Bekmambetov and Tim Burton to produce Abraham Lincoln: Vampire Hunter, released by Twentieth Century Fox on June 22, 2012 and based on the best-seller of the same name.
+Lemley again re-teamed with Timur Bekmambetov and Tim Burton to produce Abraham Lincoln: Vampire Hunter, released by Twentieth Century Fox on June 22, 2012, and based on the best-seller of the same name.
 While the film underperformed domestically, the film was a huge hit in countries like Bekmambetov's Russia and went on to be profitable overall.
 Lemley also has multiple projects in development including Wanted 2, Moby Dick, and a science fiction project called Forever to be directed by Gareth Edwards of Godzilla fame.